39 Melakhot: Transferring between domains

 Definition: Transferring something from one domain type to another domain type or transferring within a public thoroughfare.

-(Note, however, that Transferring between domain types is permitted on Jewish holidays.
-It is an exception to the rule that activities prohibited on the Sabbath are likewise prohibited on holidays.)
+(Note, however, that transferring between domain types is permitted on Jewish holidays.
+It is one of the 9 exceptions to the rule that activities prohibited on the Sabbath are likewise prohibited on holidays as the Torah states any activity used in food preparation or deliver is allowed on a festival that falls on a weekday.)

 All areas are divided into four categories: a private domain (Reshut haYocḥid), a public thoroughfare (Reshut haRabim), an open, inhabited area (Karmelit) and areas not designated for human habitation, such as meadows, forests, etc. (Karfef).
 There are also special 'exempt areas' (Makom Potur) that only exist in public thoroughfares (and tend to be very small) with specific rules.